gitaarik/adyengo/README.md

 In this case you can get more information about the field in the Adyen Integration Manual.

-Besides that, the `Session` model has some other fields for internal logic.
+Besides the Adyen specific fields, the `Session` model has some Adyengo specific fields for internal logic.
 The most important one is the `session_type` field.
 This field decices what kind of payment the session represents.

 The choices for this field are defined in the `constants.py` which you can import using `from adyengo import constants`.
 Then you can choose one of the